Seraphim2369/factoriohq_docker/README.md

 # FactorioHQ
+This is a fork of FactorioHQ for docker deployment on the remote machine.
 FactorioHQ is a web application for managing Factorio game servers using Docker containers.
 It provides a user-friendly interface to create, configure, and manage multiple Factorio servers.

 ## Features